how old to open etrade account

 Steps to Open an E*Trade Account for a Minor

 Opening a minor account at E*Trade is simple.
-Head to the broker’s website and scroll down to the Quick Links section to find the link for opening a new account.
-Ignore the purple button at the top, as it only shows the most common accounts.
+Go to the broker’s website and scroll down to the bottom to find the link to open a new account under Quick Links.
+Skip the purple button at the top because it only includes popular accounts.

-After you click the right link, a new page will show all of E*Trade’s accounts.
-You’ll see several tabs at the top for different account types.
-Select Brokerage to find options for Custodial and Coverdell accounts.
+After choosing the right link, you'll see a page with all available accounts at E*Trade.
+Tabs at the top show different account types.
+Click on Brokerage to find Custodial and Coverdell accounts.

-Under the Retirement tab, you’ll spot a tile for the Minor IRA.
-Each tile has a Learn More link that explains the account details.
-You can click on the tile or the information page to start the application, which will take you to the form.
+Under the Retirement tab, you’ll find the Minor IRA option.
+Each account tile has a Learn More link that provides additional details.
+You can click this link or the tile itself to start opening the account, leading you to the application page.

-The Minor IRA and Coverdell account applications are handled through DocuSign and can be done online, just like the normal Custodial account application.
-Enter the details needed and verify them carefully.
+Applications for the Minor IRA and Coverdell accounts are done online through DocuSign, just like the regular Custodial account application.
+Fill in the required details and double-check before submitting.

-You can also open these three accounts on E*Trade’s mobile app.
-Tap the Menu icon in the bottom-right corner and scroll to the link for opening a new account.
-You don’t have to sign in first.
+You can also open minor accounts using E*Trade’s mobile app.
+Tap the Menu icon at the bottom-right corner and scroll down to find the link for opening an account.
+You don't have to log in to begin an application.

-No matter which method you choose, you must provide details for both the custodian and the minor, including tax ID numbers and birth dates.
+For all three account types, you'll need information for both the custodian and the minor, such as tax ID numbers and birth dates.

 Fees and Commissions on Minor Accounts

-E*Trade does not add special fees or commissions on minor accounts.
-There are no yearly fees or low-balance penalties, and many products offer commission-free trading.
-There is also no minimum deposit.
+E*Trade doesn’t charge special fees or commissions on minor accounts.
+There are no annual fees or low-balance penalties, and most trades now have no commissions.
+There's also no minimum deposit required.

 Charles Schwab as an Alternative

-E*Trade isn’t the only low-cost brokerage with options for minors.
-Charles Schwab also has all three minor accounts and offers a 529 plan.
-You can open any of these on Schwab’s website, and the custodial account can be opened using Schwab’s mobile app.
-Just tap the More icon in the bottom-right corner, then look for the link to open an account on the following page.
+E*Trade isn’t the only brokerage offering accounts for minors.
+Charles Schwab provides the same three minor accounts as E*Trade, plus the 529 account.
+You can open these accounts on Schwab’s website, and you can open a custodial account using Schwab’s mobile app.
+To do so, tap the More icon at the bottom-right corner, then locate the option to open an account.

-On Schwab’s website, find the orange-brown button in the top-right corner to start opening an account.
-On the next page, look for the link that shows all accounts (the minor ones won’t be on the initial list).
-After viewing all the account types, choose the one you want and begin.
+On Schwab’s website, click the orange-brown button at the top-right corner to open an account.
+On the next page, select the option to view all account types (minor accounts won't show initially).
+After seeing all accounts, select the one you want and start the application.

 minimum age to open etrade account

-Like E*Trade, Schwab does not charge commissions on U.S.-listed stocks and ETFs traded online in a minor account.
-Schwab also doesn’t have a minimum deposit for these tax-friendly accounts.
+Charles Schwab doesn’t charge commissions on online trades of U.S.-listed stocks and ETFs in minor accounts.
+Schwab also requires no minimum deposit for these accounts.

 Learn more about the Charles Schwab custodial account.